jordanofoster/comp-30151-final-year-project/docs/COMP30151 - Project Report - Jordan Foster (N0913799).md

 - Alice's existing autonomy under Mike, if any.
 - Access to any resources that require the use of the digital assets she has been provided.

-From this outline, one reasonable assumption must be made for the deployment of the DMS to be an acceptable risk, even before a formal outline is made; **Alice accepts that the risk of losing whatever autonomy she currently has is less than the continued risks to health and safety of being with him.** This might seem like an obvious assumption to make, given the case study, but as established by the literature review (see Section 2.1.2.7.1, *avoidant coping mechanisms*) it is not necessarily one that applies in all domestic violence cases.
+From this outline, one reasonable assumption must be made for the deployment of the DMS to be an acceptable risk, even before a formal outline is made; **Alice accepts that the risk of losing whatever autonomy she currently has under Mike is less than the continued risks to health and safety of keeping Mike in her life.** This might seem like an obvious assumption to make, given the case study, but as established by the literature review (see Section 2.1.2.7.1, *avoidant coping mechanisms*) it is not necessarily one that applies in all domestic violence cases.
 This is an unfortunate limitation of the solution, and one to be discussed in depth in the relevant section.

 ###### 3.3.2.3 Defining Alice's Adversaries